georgeani/georgeani/README.md

 ### Hi there 👋

  My name is Georgios Anyfantis.
-I am final year Msci Computer Science at Loughborough University.
+I just graduated with an Msci Computer Science from Loughborough University.

  I am interested in Artificial Intelligence and its application in Cybersecurity, Networking, Cloud Computing and Cloud Security.

  I have previously worked on the creation of a simple DNN for attack detection using the CIC-IDS-2017.
-The file can be found [here](https://github.com/georgeani/NIDS_Dissertation_2021)
+The repository can be found [here](https://github.com/georgeani/NIDS_Dissertation_2021)

- In my profile you can find all my projects.
+ In my profile, you can find all my projects.

 <!--
 **georgeani/georgeani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.